SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 (cf. :ref:`yices_language`).
 The input string must be terminated by ``'\0'``.
-If a symbol occurs in the string, its value (either as a term or a type, depending on the context) is retrieved in the symbol tables for terms or types.
+If a symbol occurs in the string, its value (either as a term or a type, depending on the context) is retrieved in the symbol table for terms or types.

 The parsing functions return :c:macro:`NULL_TYPE` or :c:macro:`NULL_TERM` if there's an error, including a syntax error.